alricru/Astibot_Lumen_BotSDK/README.md

 ![image](https://user-images.githubusercontent.com/91074603/156427158-76162306-c59f-4ae2-8c55-02180f84eaf9.png)

 Now we can chat with Astibot.
 It will listen to some sort commands.
-Those commands shows descriptive cards that will redirect the usser to the backend entries and the HelpNDoc Server(It needs to be activated.
+Those commands shows descriptive cards that will redirect the user to the backend entries and the HelpNDoc Server(It needs to be activated.
 There´s a HelpNDoc file in Astibot_Docs folder).

 ![image](https://user-images.githubusercontent.com/91074603/156427938-f62ce2e4-e2a7-46dc-81ec-4f7bf33eccf1.png)